turingschool/portfolios/students/1608-back/brandon-randall/template.markdown

 Gear Ups:

+### Personal Branding
+In this session, Lia and Meg introduced us to several tools for finding companies that we would possibly want to work for, and how to make connections via the internet.

 theres an i in team

 What did it feel like having to repeat your teammate's comments at the beginning of the exercise and state how you would address his or her concerns?
 How could or would this skill benefit you in a team setting?
 I think having to repeat my teammates comments force a genuine response because we have to be active listeners by repeating what our teammates said.
 How was the dynamic of your first conversation different that the second conversation?
 What concerns or frustrations, if any, remained? the first topic was about who has made you feel special which was very insightful but the second convo was about ghosts and i dont think anyone in the group saw as much purpose in the second convo.

 getting better at difficult things